Berkshire County, The Search Is On For The Pittsfield Christmas Tree! - NewsBreak

 This Berkshire County Resident Deserves A Ton Of Congratulations

-Here is the beautiful Berkshires, we love to acknowledge people who make a difference in our area and this time around we pay homage to Carol Bosco-Baumann who was recently appointed as Executive Director of the county's Development Corporation.
-She brings plenty of experience to the table as she offers skills of high level strategic marketing, branding and communications consulting.
+Here in the beautiful Berkshires, we love to acknowledge people who make a difference in our area and this time around we pay homage to Carol Bosco-Baumann who was recently appointed as Executive Director of the county's Development Corporation.
+She brings plenty of experience to the table as she offers skills of high-level strategic marketing, branding, and communications consulting.
 Carol feels like this new venture is a perfect fit for her as she understands various pillars in making our local economy stronger each and every day.

 It’s National Coffee Day!
 What’s Massachusetts’ Favorite Coffee Flavor?